LeoIacca/rPOP/README.md

 The code performing the reset of the origin is from <b>F. Yamashita</b> and is part of an ac/pc co-registration script (parent function available at: http://www.nemotos.net/scripts/acpc_coreg.m)

-### You will be then required to choose a Warping Templates option four choices:
+### You will be then required to choose a Warping Templates option, with four choices:

 - Tracer-independent, use all Templates (Validated Approach)
-- Tracer-specific, use 18F-Florbetaben Templates
+- Tracer-specific, use 18F-florbetaben Templates
-- Tracer-specific, use 18F-Florbetapir Templates
+- Tracer-specific, use 18F-florbetapir Templates
-- Tracer-specific, use 18F-Flutemetamol Templates
+- Tracer-specific, use 18F-flutemetamol Templates

 rPOP performance and Centiloids conversion formulas as described in Iaccarino et al., have been validated using the first option (Tracer-independent).
-The user will be able to choose also tracer-specific templates options.
+The user will be able to choose also tracer-specific options.
 The warping and differential smoothing are expected to be very similar, but the user will have to perform their own cross-validation to obtain Centiloid conversion formulas.

-Details on template generation are available in Iaccarino et al., and templates can also be viewed at Neurovault: https://neurovault.org/collections/CPHVNXDQ/
+Details on template generation are available in Iaccarino et al., and templates can be found in this repository and can as well be inspected at Neurovault: https://neurovault.org/collections/CPHVNXDQ/

 ### Differential smoothing in rPOP

-Details on rPOP differential smoothing approach can be found in Iaccarino et al.. rPOP employs an AFNI function, 3dFWHMx, to estimate FWHM of the warped 3D PET scan provided as input.
+Details on rPOP differential smoothing approach can be found in Iaccarino et al. rPOP employs an AFNI function, 3dFWHMx, to estimate FWHM of the warped 3D PET scan provided as input.
 The estimation is performed with the following flags:

 - automask: Generating brain mask automatically to select voxels used for the FWHM estimation
 - 2difMAD: Used to estimate FWHM in the 3D file and take into account intrinsic structure (see details in the function documentation)

-Using the -2difMAD option highly increased the accuracy of the 3dFWHMx FWHM estimation when compared to known effective resolution.
-When running, it is likely 2dFWHMx will also display an error like:
+Using the -2difMAD option highly increased the accuracy of the 3dFWHMx FWHM estimation when compared to known effective resolution (validated with both a local and and an ADNI dataset).
+When running, it is likely 3dFWHMx will also display an error like:

 > ERROR: largest ACF found is 0.518093 -- too big for model fit!